changecoin/changetip-oauth-example/README.md

 "backend" by default, one is manually added in [backends.py](https://github.com/changecoin/changetip-oauth-example/blob/master/backends.py)

 For an example of how the API call is made by the server, see [views.py](https://github.com/changecoin/changetip-oauth-example/blob/master/changetip_oauth_example/views.py)

+Also see the Oauth2 [client libraries](http://oauth.net/2/#client-libraries) in your programming language of choice.